THE PHILIPPINES

 Key Takeaways: Managing Light & Colour

-The table below outlines the effects of depth and the adjustments that can be made to improve your footage.
+The table below summarises how depth affects light and the adjustments divers can make to improve results:

 Depth (m/ft) Natural Light Conditions Recommended Adjustment Why?